mralinp/mralinp.github.io/_posts/ai/2022-09-16-auto-encoder.markdown

   <span>Model loss per epoch</span>
 </p>

+> Note: In the figure above, red is validation loss and the blue one is training loss per epoch.

 Another use case of AutoEncoders is learning a data representation in lower dimensions which tends to data compression.
 Another cool use case is to enhance the quality of the picture which is called super-resolution which we can't see on our model but I'll do an experiment to implement super-resolution using AutoEncoders in another article.

 Finally, we removed a static noise from the input data which is another use case of auto encoders we were follow.